chrispinkney/hes-dead-jim/docs/README.md

 Current issues in the projects can be found on the [repo's issues page](https://github.com/chrispinkney/He-s-Dead-Jim/issues).

 #### Contribution
+Please be sure to read [CONTRIBUTING.md](CONTRIBUTING.md) prior to any development.
 Feel free to make a Pull Request or Issue regarding and functionality and I'll get to it ASAP.

 #### Licence